pingcap/docs/tidb-cloud/vector-search-integrate-with-llamaindex.md

 ---
 title: Integrate Vector Search with LlamaIndex
-summary: Learn how to integrate the TiDB vector search feature with LlamaIndex.
+summary: Learn how to integrate the vector search feature in TiDB Cloud with LlamaIndex.
 ---

 # Integrate Vector Search with LlamaIndex

-This tutorial will walk you through how to integrate the TiDB vector search feature with LlamaIndex.
+This tutorial demonstrates how to integrate the [vector search](/tidb-cloud/vector-search-overview.md) feature in TiDB Cloud with [LlamaIndex](https://www.llamaindex.ai).

 > **Note**
 >
-> The vector search feature is currently in beta and only available for [TiDB Serverless](/tidb-cloud/select-cluster-tier.md#tidb-serverless) clusters.
+> - The vector search feature is currently in beta and only available for [TiDB Serverless](/tidb-cloud/select-cluster-tier.md#tidb-serverless) clusters.

-> **Tips**
->
-> You can check the complete [sample code](https://github.com/run-llama/llama_index/blob/main/docs/docs/examples/vector_stores/TiDBVector.ipynb) on Jupyter Notebook, or run the sample code directly in the [colab](https://colab.research.google.com/github/run-llama/llama_index/blob/main/docs/docs/examples/vector_stores/TiDBVector.ipynb) online environment.
+> - You can view the complete [sample code](https://github.com/run-llama/llama_index/blob/main/docs/docs/examples/vector_stores/TiDBVector.ipynb) on Jupyter Notebook, or run the sample code directly in the [Colab](https://colab.research.google.com/github/run-llama/llama_index/blob/main/docs/docs/examples/vector_stores/TiDBVector.ipynb) online environment.

 ## Prerequisites